 Smoking may be responsible for fertility issues in as many as 13% of couples.
 According to many studies on the subject, 10 or more cigarettes per day will significantly harm your ability to conceive.

 This doesn’t mean smoking fewer cigarettes per day would not lead to lowered fertility.
 But it is clear that smoking 10 cigarettes or more a day increases your risk of developing problems.

-• Problems with the fallopian tubes including blockages (preventing egg and sperm from meeting) and an increased risk of ectopic pregnancy.
+- Problems with the fallopian tubes including blockages (preventing egg and sperm from the meeting) and an increased risk of ectopic pregnancy.

 Smoking and Fertility Treatments

 Smoking may affect your success rates when undergoing these fertility treatments.
 Studies show that smokers are less likely to get pregnant with Assisted Reproductive Technology (ART) procedures like IVF(In vitro fertilization).
 While ART does work for some women that smoke, smokers are more likely to miscarry after ART than their non-smoking peers.
 In fact, smokers are more likely to miscarry than other women, whether they use ART or not.
 Overall, smokers tend to take twice as long to get pregnant with ART than non-smokers.

 The fertility hormones must work in harmony to make a baby.
 Yet chemicals in cigarettes upset your natural hormonal balance, making it harder to get pregnant.

 As a result, smokers may be more likely to need fertility drugs like Clomid and other ovulation-inducing medications to help them conceive.
 And, smokers often end up needing more medication than their non-smoking peers, which can be expensive and a burden.

 Smoking during pregnancy is associated with miscarriage, low birth weight, and premature birth.
 Another important reason to quit smoking before you conceive is to reduce your risk of birth defects.

 Smoking is associated with the following birth defects.